 Summing up, the image quality is simply outstanding.
 It initially feels like a pain to cart around a reasonably heavy lens and manually focus each time, but it’s a quick transition to manual focus and the very accurate focus ring smoothly hits focus whenever you need it.

 How Does It Compare?

 Caveats to the Sigma are that it displays chromatic aberration at f/1.4, which can really stand out against high contrast areas.
-The effect almost disappears at f/2, but it’s definitely not as clean as the Zeiss.
-The Zeiss is also the sharpest with better contrast up to f/4, after which sharpness is very close in comparison.
+The effect almost disappears at f/2, but it’s definitely not as clean as the ZEISS Otus 85mm f/1.4.
+The ZEISS is also the sharpest with better contrast up to f/4, after which sharpness is very close in comparison.

-This almost makes the Sigma 85mm a lens to dismiss against the Zeiss, but it is being compared to a lens that costs nearly four times the amount and lined up against other 85mm lenses, the Sigma is a fantastic lens.
+This almost makes the Sigma 85mm a lens to dismiss, but it is being compared to a lens that costs nearly four times the amount and lined up against other 85mm lenses, the Sigma is a fantastic lens.
 In other words, you can’t go wrong with the Sigma, but if you want that extra edge in quality, you’re going to have to splash out the cash.

 |ZEISS Otus 85mm f/1.4||Sigma 85mm f/1.4 EX DG HSM Art|